Friday, April 28, 2023

 Now these are the gifts Christ gave to the church: the apostles, the prophets, the evangelists, and the pastors and teachers.
 Their responsibility is to equip God’s people to do his work and build up the church, the body of Christ.
 Ephesians 4:11- 12 NLT

-India is ranked #11 on the Open Doors World Watch List: an annual ranking of countries where Christians face the most extreme persecution.
-Even though the area we are in is more accepting of Christians and religions other than Hinduism, it is safer for the people we work with if we stay behind the scenes encouraging them as they share the good news of Jesus’ love.
+It is safer for the people we work with if we stay behind the scenes encouraging them as they share the good news of Jesus’ love.

-While the weather can be a challenge (right now it’s hot and dusty, yet still feels humid to me); India is a beautiful country.
+While the weather can be a challenge (right now it’s hot and dusty, yet still feels humid to me); It is a beautiful country.
 Tropical plants and flowers overtake any untended space; and the food is delicious.

 Wherever we go, whatever we do, we have the awesome opportunity and privilege to represent our Lord Jesus.
 Our prayer is that you will find joy in your journey, as you represent Jesus in your mission field.